-Depending on your printer and the installed driver, the scan button on the printer control panel might not function.
-This does not mean your printer is unable to scan.
-Instead, use Apple Image Capture to scan from the computer.
+Depending on your printer and driver, the scan button might not work.
+This doesn’t mean your printer is unable to scan.
+Instead, use Apple Image Capture.

-Apple Image Capture comes with macOS and OS X and provides a quick and simple way to scan a document or photo, though it does not support scanning to email, scanning as editable text, or starting scans from the printer control panel.
+Apple Image Capture comes with macOS and OS X and provides a simple way to scan a document or photo.
+Image Capture does not support scanning to email, or scanning as editable text.

 - Click Show Details at the bottom of the screen.

 - A preview of the scan displays, then change any of the following settings:

 - Scan Mode: Select the scanning bed or automatic document feeder, depending on where you loaded the original on the printer.

 - Kind: Set scan as color, black and white, or optimized for text only documents.